teedine/telegram-channel/README.md

 ## Description
    telegram-channel is a small telegram bot for encoding and uploading videos to a channel automatically
 ## Install
     go install github.com/teedine/telegram-channel@latest
+make sure ffmpeg is installed somewhere on your system
 ## Usage
     ./telegram-channel [config file]